grigsos/openAQ-db-visiualisation/README.md

 Use python 3.9

-The zip files downloaded during runtime is located in folder currently named "Bucket", place it in aws bucket to make it work
+The zip files downloaded during runtime is located in deployment currently named, place it in S3 aws bucket to make it work

 **Assign the environment variables as per below**